• NEW CLASS FORMAT BEGINNING FEBRUARY 2026… ALL CLASSES ARE NOW 1 DAY, SATURDAY ONLY. SEE THE BLACKSMITHING SCHOOL PAGE FOR MORE INFO.

 SCHOOL OF BLACKSMITHING

 The Jeep's Forge School of Blacksmithing provides instruction for learning blacksmithing, tinsmithing and incoporating woodworking into blacksmithed articles.
-One on one instruction in small class sizes allows the student to receive focused attention from the instructor.
-Whether you are a complete novice looking to learn basic skills or an experienced blacksmith wanting to hone skills, we will provide you expert instruction in an authentic working blacksmithing shop.
-Details can be found on the School of Blacksmithing section.
+I give one on one instruction in small class sizes allows the student to receive focused attention.
+Whether you are a complete novice looking to learn basic skills or an experienced blacksmith wanting to hone skills, I will provide you expert instruction in an authentic working blacksmithing shop.
+Details can be found on the School of Blacksmithing page.

 BLACKSMITHING 101 - February